SRA chief refuses to pay rent or vacate BMC bungalow

-Former BMC additional commissioner Aseem Gupta, who was supposed to vacate a sprawling bungalow in Byculla after he was transferred in 2013, has been staying there till date; far from paying the Rs 1 lakh rent that the BMC asked him to do six months ago, he stopped paying even the nominal rent for the bungalow in 2013
+Former BMC additional commissioner Aseem Gupta hasn't vacated the Byculla bungalow after he was transferred far from paying Rs 1 lakh rent, he stopped paying even the nominal rent in 2013

 It's been two years since Aseem Gupta was transferred from his post as an additional commissioner of the BMC, but he's yet to give up a sprawling bungalow, spread over an area of 8,000 sq ft, allotted to him in Byculla.